Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Theoretical results: a mean-field interacting multi-type birth-death process with general rates

 \section{Theoretical results: a mean-field interacting multi-type birth-death process with general rates}

-We start out by describing a finite system of fairly general locally-strong, globally-weak interacting MTBDPs.
-Ultimately, we are interested in the law of a focal process within an infinite system of such mean-field interacting MTBDPs.
+We start by describing a finite system of fairly general symmetrically interacting MTBDPs for which the interaction may be locally strong but is globally weak in the sense that different MTBDPs interact only via the empirical distribution of their states.
+Ultimately, we are interested in the joint law of a finite number of focal processes within an infinite system of such mean-field interacting MTBDPs.
 To this end, we establish that the process of the empirical distribution of families converges to a deterministic probability measure-valued flow.
-This implies, by a result of~\citet{Sznitman1991}, that the MTBDPs become asymptotically independent.
-In the limit, the law of the focal process can be described by means of a time-inhomogeneous MTBDP.
-The time inhomogeneity comes from the deterministic probability measure-valued background flow that also satisfies the system of Kolmogorov forward equations of the focal process.
+Any finite number of MTBDPs become asymptotically independent and identically distributed.
+In the limit, the law of any given focal process can be described by a time-inhomogeneous MTBDP.
+The time inhomogeneity comes from the deterministic probability measure-valued background flow that also describes the one-dimensional marginal distributions of the focal process.

 One main contribution of our analysis compared to previous studies is that we allow for a quite general transition rate structure.
 The rate of a single MTBDP is only restricted to be of at most linear growth and Lipschitz continuous.
 To deal with the technical challenges that come with these general assumptions, we employ a localization technique and approximate the general system by one that has bounded transition rates.
 A key feature is that the system with bounded rates is in a certain sense close to the one with unbounded rates, uniformly in the system size.